jackaudio/jackaudio.github.com/faq/jack_on_windows.md

 2. Use the installer (either the 32 bit or the mixed 64/32 bit one).

+3. Open an elevated command prompt, and run the following command to register the JackRouter:
+   `regsvr32 "C:\Program Files (x86)\Jack v1.9.8\64bits\JackRouter.dll"`

+   Be sure to unregister previous versions before installing the new one.
+   (The Jack v 1.9.8/64bits/JackRouter.dll still has to be registered "manually")

 3. From the Windows Start menu, locate the Jack folder and right click on Jack Portaudio icon, then select 'Send to Desktop' (this will place a shortcut on your desktop)